kkapsner/keepassxc-mail/README.md

 ## Icon

 Icon is based on the icon of [KeePassXC-Browser](https://github.com/keepassxreboot/keepassxc-browser/blob/develop/keepassxc-browser/icons/keepassxc.svg) - just the colors are changed to some colors of the Thunderbird.

+## Privacy note

+KeePassXC-Mail by itself does not contact any server and does not store any private data.
+For the automatic update process a server hosted by [ready2host](https://www.ready2host.de/) is contacted.
+Apart of the usual server logging (IP adress, access time and accessed location) nothing is stored.